Policy on Affidavits

 An affidavit is a written declaration or statement of facts, confirmed by the oath or affirmation of the person who is making the affidavit in the presence of an individual who has the authority to administer oaths and affirmations.
 The person making the declaration or statement of facts attests that the information contained in the affidavit is true.

 When is an affidavit used?

 The Public Service Employment Act gives the FPSLREB the power to accept affidavit evidence.
-A member of the PSLREB can direct that certain witnesses provide their evidence through an affidavit in circumstances when, for example, the evidence relates to character evidence or is considered to be circumstantial.
-PSLREB hearings are usually scheduled for two days, the purpose of using affidavit evidence is to better manage the hearing time.
+A member of the FPSLREB can direct that certain witnesses provide their evidence through an affidavit in circumstances when, for example, the evidence relates to character evidence or is considered to be circumstantial.
+FPSLREB hearings are usually scheduled for two days, the purpose of using affidavit evidence is to better manage the hearing time.

 Will the affidavit evidence have as much weight as oral testimony?

 Yes.
 Affidavit evidence is equal to oral testimony.
 In cases before the FPSLREB, the witness providing affidavit evidence will still be required to attend the hearing, either in person or via telephone to be cross-examined on the information provided in the affidavit.
 The party calling that particular witness will then have the opportunity to conduct a re-examination of the witness.

 Is it better to have witnesses testify in person?